rameloni/Tydi-Chisel-testing-framework-analysis/results/analysis-by-example/README.md

   io.z_class := clb_class(io.x, io.y, io.x, io.y)
   ```

+### Functionality in waveforms

-Fig. 8 illustrates the waveforms from a testbench of the Functionality module.
+Fig. 11 illustrates the waveforms from a testbench of the Functionality module.
 They shows that there is no difference between the 5 type assignments.
 This is expected since the actual ports are of a `UInt` type, that is the only information passed to the backend.
 Nonetheless, while dealing with chisel code, it would be useful to have a recall of what is the driving logic of a signal.